Joshua-Burdick/FormulaFinder/README.md

 >  0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11

 These are the position, initial velocity, final velocity, acceleration, time, force, mass, normal force (force into a slope), force parallel (force down a slope), force of friction, coefficient of friction, and angle (of a slope), respectively.

+### Printing the Results
+Once the key has been determined, it is time to print the proper formula.
+Firstly, if there was an issue determining the key, the key will return `"NULL"` and print the error message `"An error has occurred.
+It is likely the unit(s) wasn't recognized.
+Please try again."` If it prints the normal force or parallel force formulas (the exceptions to the key-building method), the formulas are printed while searching for variables (since they are last by convention of the input).
+The key then becomes "DONE", at which point the program will stop, not printing or attempting to print something again.

+Otherwise, it prints the proper formula based on the key that has been built within the program, and the program is complete.